 Does ShipBob ship internationally?

 Yes!
 ShipBob enables brands to ship all over the world.
-Merchants can also leverage ShipBob’s DDP solution (powered by FlavorCloud) to convert more shoppers globally, and store inventory across our 40+ fulfillment centers worldwide to simplify cross-border complexities and minimize shipping times and costs.
+Merchants can also leverage ShipBob’s DDP solution (powered by FlavorCloud) to convert more shoppers globally, and store inventory across our 40+ fulfilment centres worldwide to simplify cross-border complexities and minimise shipping times and costs.

-For brands looking to ship freight from China to the US, ShipBob’s managed freight solution FreightBob can help you reduce time-in-transit and minimize costs.
+For brands looking to ship freight from China to the US, ShipBob’s managed freight solution FreightBob can help you reduce time-in-transit and minimise costs.

 What is Magento?

 Magneto – now Adobe Commerce – is an ecommerce platform that allows you to build an online commerce store with a flexible shopping cart system.
 Merchants can also manage the content, marketing and functionality of their stores using the platform.

 Does Adobe own Magento?